Setting up your events

 Setting up the confirmation emailAt this point, it is crucial to check out your confirmation automatic email before adding any attendees to the platform.
 That is due to the fact that since the confirmation emails are triggered automatically once an attendee is added to the event, it is imperative to have that email set up according to your needs and matching up with the event's branding and aesthetic.

 When applicable, the registration form should be set up at this moment.
-Registration is available for the Express, Advanced, and Full plans.
+Click here to check which plans include Registration features.

 To access your registration form, go to Marketing > Registration > Registration Form.
 Here, you'll be able to add/delete questions, check the answers, and share your form.